 This is a simple matter.
 Your final approach should be a straight glide into the wind at faster than best L/D airspeed.
 Bleed your speed off slowly, wings level, and ground skim onto your chosen landing spot.
 In light or no wind conditions a full flare is required.
-When it is time to flare, flare aggressively and abruptly and hold 'A' frame out.
-You may also choose to do a "runout" landing.
-This is done by running to a stop while pushing the nose up as more and more weight is transferred to your feet.
-It is possible to make steep approaches to a landing area or target utilizing the mush mode; this should only be done in steady, smooth winds.
-It is not recommended to mush the Horizon ET all the way to the ground.
+When it is time to flare, flare aggressively and abruptly and hold "A" frame out.
+It is possible to make steep approaches to a landing area or target utilizing the mush mode, this should only be done in steady, smooth winds.
+It is not recommended to mush the EZ2 all the way to the ground.